 - Based on their deliberations, the internal review panel will nominate one supervisor for consideration for shortlisting for the Faculty award in each category.
 This candidate will be considered to have achieved the School award for Excellence in Supervision of Research Students.

-- The Head of School or Director of Teaching and Learning (Postgraduate) will provide a one-page letter of support for the chosen candidate (max word count, 500 words) and this, along with the candidate’s statement, will be returned to Academic Practice by 5 pm on Friday 21st April 2023 to be included in the next stage of University-level award review.
+- The Head of School will provide a one-page letter of support for the chosen candidate (max word count, 500 words) and this, along with the completed application form, must be returned to Academic Practice by 5 pm on Friday 10th May 2024 to be included in the next stage of University-level award review.

 What are the characteristics of Excellence in Research Supervision?